Biomedical and Health Sciences - All Degree Programs

 Master's Degree Programs

 Our Biomedical Sciences – M.S.
-Program is designed to meet the diverse needs of talented individuals who have an interest in pursuing a career in a health-related profession, especially medicine, or research.
+Program is designed to meet the needs of talented individuals who have an interest in pursuing a career in a health-related profession, especially medicine, or research.
 Students engage in rigorous coursework including Anatomy Lab and complete a Capstone Project under the guidance of a faculty mentor and approximately 70% of the graduates attend medical school.
 The Clinical and Translational Science – M.S.
 Program trains future team leaders who can design and oversee programs, facilitate and manage collaborations, and lead research teams in clinical and translational research to bring new drug therapies to market.

 Visit our Master's Programs